 To address 5G challenges ([5-1]), a combination and integration of new radio technologies with existing technologies is anticipated, as also explained in Section 4.
 Firstly, new types of frequency bands like micro- and millimeter waves are expected to be used.
 These will make small cells even smaller and denser than in current setups.
 Also, the adoption of massive MIMO systems will necessitate more efficient interference management schemes, e.g., by coordinated multi-point (CoMP) techniques ([5-2]).
-This interference coordination has to happen across systems (e.g., across macro and small cells).
-In fact, interference between heterogeneous macro and small cells is only an exemplary aspect that has to be coordinated tightly.
-Another example is the co-deployment of LTE-A and novel 5G radio.
+This interference between heterogeneous macro and small cells is only an exemplary aspect that has to be coordinated tightly.

 While these goals could be reached in conventional D-RANs, C-RAN concepts have been also proposed.
 C-RAN promises significant CAPEX and OPEX advantages for operators by centralizing hardware and by significantly reducing energy consumption ([5-3]).
-Towards 5G, these tradeoffs between these schemes are analyzed, and intermediate solutions are also currently under investigations..
+Towards 5G, the tradeoffs between these schemes are analyzed, and intermediate solutions are also currently under investigations.